All Episodes

 He may exaggerate and blow it out of proportion, but he's not wrong on fact.

-The drive-bys are trying to make it look like he's wrong on fact when he's not, and the American people know it before Trump says a word about it.
+The drive-bys are trying to make it look like he's wrong on fact when he's not.

-The French president Francois Hollande in a joint presser with Obama just concluded his statement before the media praising Obama for his commitment to fighting climate change.
+Well, my friends, in one of the biggest, most blatant examples of butt-kissing I have ever seen, the French President François Hollande, in a joint presser with Obama, just concluded his statement before the media praising Obama for his commitment to fighting climate change.

-Looking for some muscle in fighting ISIS because of what ISIS did in France and continues to do.
+Now, here comes the president of France arriving here desperately looking for assistance, advice, help, whatever, Looking for some muscle in fighting ISIS because of what ISIS did in France and continues to do.

 And thought that the best way to go about it was to publicly praise Obama's commitment to climate change.

-Giant example of butt kissing.
+Giant example of butt-kissing.

-For his part, they just finished the statements in a reporterette stood up and asked Obama about the Turks shooting down the Russian warplane.
+For his part, they just finished the statements that a reporter at stood up and asked Obama about the Turks shooting down the Russian warplane.

 By the way, don't forget, the Russians just lost a civilian airliner, too.